newmatik/EsoCore/website/docs/business-model-and-partnerships.md

 - **Partnership with Newmatik**: Partners can collaborate with Newmatik for custom development, leveraging our expertise while maintaining ownership of proprietary components.
 - **Independent Development**: Partners have complete freedom to develop custom features in-house using the open-source platform as a foundation.
 - **Hybrid Approach**: Combination of Newmatik collaboration for core features and independent development for highly specialized requirements.

+Partners with proprietary fault detection or domain-specific know‑how can work with us to implement closed‑source components for their customers and markets.
+Alternatively, we can co‑develop custom sensors and modules that may be shared openly with the community or kept proprietary when required.
+We encourage open source and ask partners to consider contributing improvements back to strengthen the shared platform and build a de‑facto industry standard.

 ---